 And now it’s the time to express your creativity with Turtle.

-Let’s create multiple shapes of different colours using the examples covered in this tutorial.
+Let’s create multiple shapes of different colors using the examples covered in this tutorial.

 We will draw the following:

-- Multiple circles inside each others and with a point in common.
+- Multiple circles inside each other and with a point in common.

 - One complex star.

 Considering that we want to draw a simple star first we will start from the code we have created for our first star.

 But instead of using it the way it is, we will do some more refactoring to reduce duplication.

 from from turtle import * # Draw a complex picture made of multiples shapes def turn_and_draw(turn_angle, draw_pixels): left(turn_angle) forward(draw_pixels) def draw_generic_shape(turn_angle, draw_pixels, num_of_sides): begin_fill() side_count = 0 while side_count < num_of_sides: pixels = draw_pixels if side_count == 0: angle = 0 else: angle = turn_angle turn_and_draw(angle, pixels) side_count += 1 end_fill() def draw_star(x, y, *colors): goto(x,y) color(*colors) draw_generic_shape(144, 250, 5) # Start drawing draw_star(0, 150, 'green', 'blue') done()

 I have converted the part of the code that contains the while loop into a function called draw_generic_shape().